IanTapply22/Wynncraft/README.md

 [![Java CI with Gradle](https://github.com/IanTapply22/Wynncraft/actions/workflows/gradle.yml/badge.svg)](https://github.com/IanTapply22/Wynncraft/actions/workflows/gradle.yml)
 # Wynncraft
 [Wynncraft](https://wynncraft.com/) is one of the largest MMORPG of Minecraft.
 This repository contains code that attempts to recreate nearly every aspect if the server in its current state.
-The server is written in Java and is based on the Bukkit/Paper API.
+The plugin is written in Java and is based on the Bukkit/Paper API.

 ## Licensing
 `Why doesn't this have a license?`
 <br>
 Great question!
-This repository does not contain a license at this point of time because of the fact that this is a recreation of the Wynncraft server.
+This repository does not contain a license at this point of time because of the fact that this is a recreation of the Wynncraft core functionality.
 I **did not** create the ideas or aspects of the actual server and I wish to give all credit to the developers of Wynncraft when possible.

 ## Remaining Plugin Modules/Features
 Most of the remaining features/modules have documentation attached to them.
 All modules and features have a number in brackets on the far right, this is to signify the priority of each task.
 The following is a list of features that are yet to be implemented: